 |Dining options||Breakfast||Lunch||Evening meal||Drinks||Snacks, Icecream|

 Buffet breakfast, lunch and dinner.
 Optional dining in the themed restaurants 1st May-31st October and Pecheur restaurant July-August.
 Selected local-brand alcohol, soft drinks, tea and coffee.
 Coffee and cakes.

 2 outdoor pools

-For breakfast, lunch and dinner.
+For breakfast, lunch and dinner head to the buffet restaurant.
 With show-cooking stations and dishes being prepared right in front of your very eyes.
 You can choose to dine indoors in the well-dressed dining room, or out on the terrace.
-There are also themed buffets held 3 times a week in summer, and twice a week in winter.
+There are also themed buffets held three times a week in summer, and twice a week in winter.
 Highchairs are available.
 Please note - bottled water is not served from the bars.

 Pecheur beach restaurant*

-During July and August, Pecheur beach restaurant offers Mediterranean cuisine.
+Pecheur beach restaurant offers Mediterranean cuisine.
 Don't forget to make your reservation in advance.
-Please note - bottled water is not served from the bars.
+Open 15th June-15th September.

 twin room with garden view